 2. The supervising faculty or Deputy Director will speak directly to the child/teen and/or call home.

 3. In the event of serious or persistent issues, the parent/guardian will be notified that the child’s/teen’s registration is terminated.
-Registration can be terminated at the discretion of the Deputy Director.
+Registration can be terminated at the discretion of the Director.
 No refunds will be issued.

 Full and on-time attendance is expected for all classes.
 Anyone with three or more absences during the program term may be withdrawn.
 Teens enrolled in credit-bearing courses should carefully read Pratt’s attendance policy and any attendance policy for the course listed on the syllabus.